-Copies of pertinent sections of State regulations are enclosed for your information (Appendix III).
-A copy of the public notice of this plan amendment, which was given in the New York State Register on June 28, 2017, is also enclosed for your information (Appendix IV).
-In addition, responses to the five standard funding questions and standard access questions are also enclosed (Appendix V and Appendix VI, respectively).
+A copy of pertinent sections of enacted legislation is enclosed for your information (Appendix III).
+A copy of the public notice of this plan amendment, which was given in the New York State Register on June 17, 2020, is also enclosed for your information (Appendix IV).
+In addition, responses to the five standard funding questions and the standard access questions are also enclosed (Appendix V and VI, respectively).

-If you have any questions regarding this State Plan Amendment submission, please do not hesitate to contact John E. Ulberg, Jr., Medicaid Chief Financial Officer, Division of Finance and Rate Setting, Office of Health Insurance Programs at (518) 474-6350.
+If you have any questions regarding this State Plan Amendment submission, please do not hesitate to contact Regina Deyette, Medicaid State Plan Coordinator, Division of Finance and Rate Setting, Office of Health Insurance Programs at (518) 473-3658.

-Sincerely
+Sincerely,